balvig/chili/README.md

 ### Adding new resources

-Run `rails g scaffold Like` within the extension's directory.
-The new resource will be namespaced to `SocialExtension::Like` and automounted in the main app at `/chili/social_extension/likes`, but only accessible when active_if is true.
+Run `rails g scaffold Like` from within the extension's directory.
+The new resource will be namespaced to `SocialExtension::Like` and automounted as an [isolated engine](http://railscasts.com/episodes/277-mountable-engines?view=asciicast) in the main app at `/chili/social_extension/likes`, but will only be accessible when active_if is true.
-All the rules for using [isolated engine models](http://railscasts.com/episodes/277-mountable-engines?view=asciicast) apply.

 ### Migrations